2022-23 Residence Life Handbook

 HOUSING: Students must be enrolled in an approved IHCC program and carry a minimum of 8 credit hours per term as well as be in good academic and conduct standing at the College.
 Those students not meeting the minimum criteria must meet with the Director of Student Life prior to the start of term or class schedule change to determine continued residency.

-PETS: Pets and other animals are not permitted in the residence hall.
+PETS: Pets and other animals are NOT permitted in the residence hall.
 Fish in small aquariums (less than 10 gallons) are permitted.
-Please see the link below if you have a Service Animal or Emotional Support Animal or visit our website to learn more https://www.indianhills.edu/success/disabilityservices.php
+Please see the link below if you have a Service Animal or Emotional Support Animal to learn more https://www.indianhills.edu/success/disabilityservices.php

-QUIET HOURS: Certain times during the day and evening have been set aside as “Quiet Hours” to allow for study, sleep, etc. Residents are expected to keep noise to an absolute minimum during these times.
+QUIET HOURS: Certain times during the day and evening have been set aside as “Quiet Hours” to allow for study, sleep, etc. Residents are expected to keep their noise to an absolute minimum during these times.
 The schedule for quiet hours is 10:00 p.m. through 8:00 a.m.
 The enforcement of quiet hours is the responsibility of each resident.
-If the activities of other residents annoy you, inform them of the problem and request that they moderate their activities.
-If that does not result in a satisfactory solution, then call the on-duty RA phone, and the residence hall staff will be there to assist.
+Please contact your building RA for assistance with any noise or disturbance.

 EXCESSIVE NOISE IS PROHIBITED AT ALL TIMES: Musical instruments should not be played in rooms.
 Doors should be closed if stereos, radios, or television sets are in use.
 The volume should be low enough so as not to interfere with the study or sleep of other residents.
 If a student does not adhere to this policy, they may be asked to remove the device from the room or campus.
 The residence hall staff may also confiscate the device until the student can take the device off campus.

-PERSONAL HYGIENE: In order to establish a healthy living environment that promotes wellness and safety, students need to maintain a proper level of personal hygiene.
-Resident’s personal hygiene and room must be kept at an appropriate level at all times.
+PERSONAL HYGIENE: To establish a healthy living environment that promotes wellness and safety, students need to maintain a proper level of personal hygiene.
+Resident’s personal hygiene and room must be always kept at an appropriate level.
 Staff members make periodic inspections of rooms to ensure sanitary conditions.
-In order to avoid unnecessary pest problems, students are required to tend to all personal trash in a timely manner.
+To avoid unnecessary pest problems, students are required to tend to all personal trash in a timely manner.
 All personal trash is to be taken to the appropriate designated disposal site.
-Dumpsters are in each Residence Hall parking lot.
-Trash is not to be disposed of in the bathrooms.
+Dumpsters are in each residence hall parking lot.
+Personal trash is not to be disposed of in the bathrooms, kitchenettes, lounges, hallways, or any other public/shared spaces.
+Any improper disposal of trash will result in a fine.
 Trash and left-over food cannot be left in the rooms/apartments, hallways, bathrooms, or lobbies.
 Bedding should be washed often.
 It is recommended that clothes be stored; lavatory, mirror, and faucet cleaned; floor and the rest of the room neat.
 Failure to comply with cleanliness standards may result in disciplinary action.
 Residents are prohibited from acts of misconduct that endanger the health, hygiene, or safety of other residents or students.
 This includes proper disposal of bodily fluids (i.e., spit, urine, vomit, feces, feminine products, etc.).
 Students are provided a mattress cover when they move into the residence hall room.
 That mattress cover needs to remain on the bed until the student moves off campus.
-If you notice any pests, please notify an RA so we can get the issue resolved as quickly as possible.
+If you notice any pests, please notify the on-duty RA so we can get the issue resolved as quickly as possible.

 RESIDENCE HALL SECURITY: For security purposes, all exterior doors to the residence halls are locked, except for Trustee Hall.
 Trustee Hall’s front doors will be open during normal business hours as well as half day on Saturday’s due to the Testing Center hours.
-Your bluewave key will allow you to have access to your building, residence hall room, and (in some buildings) the laundry room.
+Your ID badge will allow you to have access to your building, residence hall room, and (in some buildings) the laundry room.
 Doors should not be propped open and should be shut completely.
-There will be a fine assessed to the student if a resident is found propping interior or exterior doors.
+If a resident is found propping interior or exterior doors, they will be assessed a fine.

 USE OF TOBACCO PRODUCTS: Indian Hills Community College is committed to providing a tobacco-free environment for our staff, students, constituents, and visitors to our campuses.
 The use of tobacco, electronic cigarettes, vapes, etc. is prohibited on college property, including in its buildings, college owned vehicles, outdoor areas, or any vehicle located on college grounds.
 If a student is caught with any tobacco product and is under the legal age of 21 (Iowa Code) there will be additional sanctions.
 This policy is consistent with the Iowa Smokefree Air Act.